 TGbe Editor: please add a new subclause number here as follows:

+35.8.3.1 General (#16669, #18255)

 TGbe Editor: please revise the first few paragraphs in this subclause as below:

-If there is any R-TWT membership set up, the EHT AP shall announce the R-TWT schedule information by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation).
-The membership is setup either with its associated EHT AP, or with any nontransmitting AP that belongs to the same multiple BSSID set or co-hosted BSSID set as the transmitting AP.
-In a multiple BSSID set, the transmitted BSSID shall include all advertised R-TWT schedules for the transmitted BSSID and all nontransmitted BSSIDs in the same multiple BSSID set as described in 11.1.3.8.4 (Inheritance of element values).
+If there is any R-TWT membership set up, the EHT AP shall announce the R-TWT schedule information by including Restricted TWT Parameter Set field(s) in the broadcast TWT element as specified in 9.4.2.199 (TWT element) contained in transmitted Management frames, which are specified in 26.8.3 (Broadcast TWT operation). (#16066,#16141,#16570,#16571)The membership is setup with its associated EHT AP that corresponds to a transmitted or a nontransmitted BSSID in a multiple BSSID set that the transmitting AP belongs to, or that belongs to a co-hosted BSSID set that the transmitting AP belongs to, or that is neither a member of a multiple BSSID set nor a member of a co-hosted BSSID set. (#15841,#16066,#18255)

 An R-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2.